Richard Huckle: Death

 On 13 October 2019, Huckle was found dead at the age of 33 in his cell at Full Sutton prison in the East Riding of Yorkshire.
 It was reported that he was beaten, stabbed, and strangled repeatedly.
 Another prisoner was charged with his murder in January 2020.

 After a trial lasting four days, Paul Fitzgerald, himself serving an indeterminate sentence for serious sexual assault, was found guilty of Huckle's murder on 23 November 2020 by a jury after only one hour of deliberation.

-During the trial, further details of Huckle's murder were revealed with it being made public that Huckle endured a lengthy torture with his hands and feet bound before being gagged, strangled using electrical cable, raped, having his jaw broken, being sodomized with a kitchen utensil, and then having a pen with a blade attached stabbed into his brain via the nose.
+During the trial, further details of Huckle's murder were revealed with it being made public that Huckle endured a lengthy torture with his hands and feet bound before being gagged, strangled using electrical cable, raped, having his jaw broken, being sodomised with a kitchen utensil, and then having a pen with a blade attached stabbed into his brain via the nose.

 The attack was described by the prosecution as "a prolonged attack also designed to humiliate and degrade [Huckle]".
 Fitzgerald, who was discovered by prison staff straddling Huckle's body and surrounded by a pool of blood, later admitted that he had wanted to cook and eat parts of Huckle's body following the attack.
+Fitzgerald reportedly told a psychiatrist that he planned to kill several other inmates afterwards, but was "having too much fun" attacking Huckle to stop.

 On 24 November 2020, Fitzgerald was sentenced to life imprisonment with the judge stating that he must serve a minimum of 34 years in prison before being eligible for parole due to the "sadistic" and pre-meditated nature of the attack which, it was revealed during sentencing, went on for over an hour before prison staff were made aware.